hummingbot/hummingbot/.github/ISSUE_TEMPLATE/bug_report.md

 **Attachments**
 // Attach any relevant configuration files, logs, tx hashes, etc. here.

 // NOTE: We understand If you do not want to publish your config/log files.
-You can instead send them // privately to dev@coinalpha.com and drop a link of this issue in the email.
+You can instead send them privately to dev@coinalpha.com and drop a link of this issue in the email.
+// WARNING: Do NOT publish any exchange API keys or your wallet's private key.
+Whoever has access to them may steal your assets!